Hunting, Canned hunting and volunteering at wildlife reserves

 Our stance on hunting and canned huntingWhile we do not promote hunting trips, at Responsible Travel we do understand that well-managed hunting can encourage the protection of large swathes of land for wildlife which may otherwise be built upon, mined or farmed.
 To really benefit wildlife population, there must be strictly enforced quotas in place that have been advised by independent experts (not by the reserve owners or tour operators themselves) and these quotas must ensure viable populations as well as a considerable reinvestment in community projects and conservation.
 We do, of course, hope that responsible tourism will one day emerge as a far more sustainable – and ethical – alternative, proving that wildlife is worth far more alive than dead.

-Canned hunts, on the other hand, are those that involve lions born and raised in cages on private breeding farms and hunting reserves.
+What is canned hunting?Canned hunts, on the other hand, are those that involve lions born and raised in cages on private breeding farms and hunting reserves.
 When the lions reach about four years old, they’re let loose into a confined area to become easy targets for hunters using rifles or bows.
 With the animals fenced in, canned hunting guarantees a kill; not only is it an unskilled pursuit, it’s also a deeply one-sided one.

 Unsurprisingly, what a canned hunt also guarantees is money, and lots of it too – hunt fees can easily hit $50,000.
 South African journalist and conservation advocate, Ian Michler’s 2015 film ‘Blood Lions’ is a brilliant, hard-hitting documentary that exposes the dark underbelly of South Africa’s captive breeding and canned hunting industries.
 In it he reveals that in 1999 there were about 1,000 lions caged on farms, by 2005, this figure had jumped to 3,500, and now stands at 7,000 – sadly, the captive breeding of lions is proving increasingly lucrative for the individuals involved.

 Cuddling lions makes them an easy canned hunting trophyMore pertinent than the shameless greed though is the outright abuse of human trust these farms are happy to employ to fill their coffers further.
 Advertising themselves as ethical ‘conservation reserves’ and ‘sanctuaries’, some private farms advertise for animal-loving volunteers to come and help look after their baby cubs.
 Volunteers – having paid upwards of £1,500 for the apparent privilege – are asked to bottle feed lions, hug them, walk them and play with them as if they were kittens – this isn’t because they’re cute and they like to play, it’s so that they become habituated.
 The inherent fear that a wild lion would have of a hunter is effectively cuddled out of them, making them easy pickings for rich hunters on the prowl for a distasteful picture to prove their abject manliness; how tragically ironic.

-Lion cuddling (Photo by Frontierofficial
+Lion cuddling (Photo by Frontierofficial)